Sama (company): Content moderation and poor worker treatment

-Lawsuit
+Labor lawsuits

 In March 2022, the law firm Nzili and Sumbi Advocates published a letter on behalf of former Sama employee Daniel Motaung, threatening legal action against Sama if the company did not address twelve demands.
 Demands included that the company adhere to Kenyan labor, privacy, and health laws; that they provide adequate healthcare and insurance for their employees; and that they improve compensation.
 In 2019, Motaung was fired for organizing a strike and trying to unionize Sama employees over poor working conditions and pay.
 The threatened lawsuit followed a Time report detailing how Sama recruited content moderators under the false pretense that they would take jobs at call centers.
 According to the report, the moderators, who were recruited from all parts of the continent, only learned about the nature of their work after signing employment contracts and moving to the center in Nairobi.
 The moderators sift through social media posts on all platforms, including Facebook, to remove those that spread hate, misinformation and violence.
 On March 29, 2022, the law firm gave Meta and Sama 21 days to respond to the claims or face legal action.

 In a post published after the revelation, Sama denied any wrongdoing and said the company is transparent in its hiring practices and maintains a culture that "prioritizes the health and well-being of employees".

 In May 2022, Motaung officially filed a lawsuit against both Sama and Meta over these alleged unsafe and unfair working conditions.
 Motaung accused the subcontractor of various constitutional violations, including "widespread trauma, pay as low as $1.50 per hour, and alleged union busting."

+In 2023 Samasource faced lawsuits after former content moderators alleged exploitative conditions, including inadequate psychological support, low pay ($1.46-$3.74/hour), and severe mental health impacts from exposure to disturbing material.

+Meta AI glasses

+In 2026, after it was disclosed Sama employees were viewing private content filmed on Facebook's Ray-Ban Meta AI glasses, including video from using the bathroom and having sex.
+Facebook terminated the contract, then Sama laid off over 1000 employees in Kenya.
+Meta stated "Photos and videos are private to users.
+Humans review AI content to improve product performance, for which we get clear user consent.
+We’ve also decided to end our work with Sama because they don’t meet our standards."

+End of operation in Kenya and Uganda

+Sama officially ended its operations in Kenya and Uganda on 15 September 2026, bringing to an end approximately a decade of operations in the region, including its presence in Nairobi and Kampala.